Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Introduction

 In this paper, we study the cross-correlation of maps of the UGRB from 12 years of \Fermi data with tomographic maps of the galaxy overdensity constructed from the 2MASS Photometric Redshift survey (2MPZ) and the WISE-SuperCOSMOS photometric survey (\wisc), covering the redshift range $z\lesssim0.4$.
 We interpret the associated signal in terms of both astrophysical \gammaray sources and DM processes.
-The main improvements from our analysis with respect to previous similar works (e.g. \cite{1506.01030,1709.01940}) is the use of newer, more sensitive \Fermi data, with correspondingly enhanced constraints on DM decay and annihilation, and the adoption of an agnostic modelling approach.
+The main improvements from our analysis with respect to previous similar works (e.g. \cite{1506.01030,1709.01940}) is the use of newer, more sensitive \Fermi data (12-year dataset as opposed to the 8-year release used in previous works, together with its updated point-source mask), with correspondingly enhanced constraints on DM decay and annihilation, and the adoption of an agnostic modelling approach.
 This allows us to compress our data into the measurement of a few model-independent quantities\footnote{We make these measurements and their statistical uncertainties publicly available in \url{https://github.com/anyabua/FermiX}.}.
 As we show, this has key advantages, enabling an easy interpretation of our measurements in the context of arbitrary DM particle interactions, as well as providing robust methods to identify the presence of astrophysical contributions in the data.

 This paper is structured as follows.
 Section \ref{sec:th} presents the theoretical background used to model the UGRB and its cross-correlation with galaxies.
 The datasets used in our analysis are described in Section \ref{sec:data}.
 The data analysis methodology we employ is presented in Section \ref{sec:meth}.
 Section \ref{sec:res} then presents the results of our analysis, and the corresponding constraints on DM interactions and \gammaray astrophysics.
 We summarise these and conclude in Section \ref{sec:conc}.